-We are committed to safeguarding the privacy of our website visitors, service users, individual customers and customer personnel.
+We are committed to safeguarding the privacy of our application users, website visitors, service users, individual customers and customer personnel.

 This policy applies where we are acting as a data controller with respect to the personal data of such persons; in other words, where we determine the purposes and means of the processing of that personal data.

-In this policy, “we”, “us” and “our” refer to I-GTM Ltd. (trading as i-gtm).
-For more information about us, see Section 21.
+In this policy, “we”, “us” and “our” refers to I-GTM Ltd. For more information about us, see Section 20.

 The personal data that we collect